-Generic training plans should be adapted to you.
-Great coach and author Joe Friel illustrates this clearly in his book Fast After 50.
-He says for example an aging athlete might want to adapt a plan designed for 7-days a week, to a 9-day a week pattern to provide more recovery time.
-I also asked a top pro-coach friend, “Is there any different between a plan and a sequence of workouts as long as proper recovery is taken into account?”
-His response after 45-minute discussion was no. 🙂
+Great coach and author Joe Friel illustrates the need to adapt plans in his book Fast After 50.
+Joe suggests that an aging athlete might want to adapt a plan designed for 7-days a week, to a 9-day a week pattern to provide more recovery time.

 You can create your own plans and clone them or take an existing plan and copy it to your plans.
 During this clone/copy process, you can set the days you want to train on.
 You can change the actual days, or you can change the number of days per seek or both.